parautenbach/TeamCity-HipChat-Notifier/README.md

 ## Version 0.2.0

-* Feature: Allow setting different rooms for different projects.
+* Feature: Allow setting different rooms for different projects, and allow to use the default configuration or none, or inherit from the parent project.
+As a consequence, server up and down events are sent to only the default room, if configured.
 * Improvement: Instead of entering a room ID, it can now be selected from a dropdown list of available rooms.
 * Improvement: Added a button on the configuration page to test the API credentials.
 * Bug: Fixed UI bug where disabling the plugin after saving settings didn't respond.